Malacca: Sultanate of Malacca

-During the early 15th century, Ming China actively sought to build in Malacca a commercial hub and a base of operations for their treasure voyages into the Indian Ocean.
-Malacca had been a relatively insignificant region, not even qualifying as a polity prior to the voyages, according to both Ma Huan and Fei Xin, and it was a vassal region of Siam.
+During the early 15th century, Ming China built in Malacca a commercial hub and an operations base for its treasure voyages into the Indian Ocean.
+Malacca had been a relatively minor settlement prior to the voyages and paid tribute to Siam.
 In 1405, the Ming court dispatched Admiral Zheng He with a stone tablet enfeoffing the Western Mountain of Malacca, as well as an imperial order elevating the status of the port to a country.
-The Chinese also established a government depot (官廠) as a fortified cantonment for their soldiers.
-Ma Huan reported that Siam did not dare invade Malacca thereafter.
-The rulers of Malacca, such as Parameswara in 1411, would pay tribute to the Chinese emperor in person.
-In 1431, when a Malaccan representative complained that Siam was obstructing tribute missions to the Ming court, the Xuande Emperor dispatched Zheng He, carrying a threatening message for the Siamese king, saying, "You, king should respect my orders, develop good relations with your neighbours, examine and instruct your subordinates and not act recklessly or aggressively".
-The early kings of Malacca—Parameswara, Megat Iskandar Shah, and Sri Maharaja—understood that they could gain Ming China's protection through skilful diplomacy and thereby establish a strong foundation for their kingdom against Siam and other potential enemies.
-Chinese involvement was thus crucial for Malacca to grow into a key alternative to other important and established ports.
+The Chinese also established a fortified government depot (官廠) for their personnel.
+Early rulers of Malacca—Parameswara, Megat Iskandar Shah, and Sri Maharaja—used diplomacy with Ming China to establish security against external rivals.

-According to Malaccan folklore, to enhance relations, Hang Li Po, a daughter of the Ming emperor of China, arrived in Malacca, accompanied by 500 attendants, to marry Sultan Mansur Shah, who reigned from 1456 until 1477.
-Her attendants married Malaccans and settled mostly in Bukit Cina.
+According to Malaccan tradition, Hang Li Po, associated in local chronicles with the Ming imperial court, arrived in Malacca with 500 attendants to marry Sultan Mansur Shah (reigned 1456–1477).
+Her entourage settled primarily in Bukit Cina.